lukso-network/website-support-center/docs/extension/guides/set-wallet-recovery.md

 :::tip Wallet Support

-The [Wallet Recovery Setup](https://my.universalprofile.cloud/3rd-party/add-recovery) officially supports **MetaMask**as the wallet.
+The [Wallet Recovery Setup](https://my.universalprofile.cloud/3rd-party/add-recovery) supports **MetaMask** as the wallet.
 If you experience issues with other wallets, please try again using MetaMask.

 :::

 After installing both extensions in your browser, you can set up the recovery account.
-Based on the wallet, you can either:
+Depending on the wallet, you can either:

 - use one of the _default wallet accounts_
 - import an _account from a private key_